Blue Angel (train): Operations

 The DE-1 and DE-2 units could be seen on almost all non-electrified railway lines in the Netherlands.
 In many cases, the trainsets were used to replace steam locomotives.
 The first trainsets entered service in 1953 on the Arnhem -- Winterswijk, Gouda -- Alphen aan den Rijn, and Leeuwarden -- Sneek routes.
 The Groningen -- Delfzijl and Groningen -- Roodeschool routes followed in the same year, and in 1954 the units were placed on the Kamperlijntje, Zwolle -- Almelo line, and other non-electrified routes in Groningen, Friesland, and South Limburg.
 The units could also be found on international services between Maastricht and Liège, and between Heerlen and Aachen.
 Electrification between Gouda and Alphen aan den Rijn in 1956 resulted in the removal of these units from that route.

 In the early 1960s, the newly introduced DE-3 units replaced the DE-1 and DE-2 units on the Groningen -- Leeuwarden and Arnhem—Winterswijk routes, with the displaced units mainly being used in Twente and around Zutphen.
 For a short time in the 1960s, the units were in service between Alkmaar and Hoorn, and from 1970 until the electrification of the line between Geldermalsen and Tiel in 1978, the units ran through services between Utrecht, Geldermalsen, Arnhem, and Nijmegen; after electrification, this route was cut back to Tiel.
 The units were removed from service between Maastricht and Aachen in 1977.

 Between 1981 and 1983, services on the northern branches in the provinces of Groningen and Friesland were taken over by the new Wadloper units, with all unrefurbished units being taken out of service by 1985.
 The refurbished DE-2 units were mainly used on unelectrified routes around Zwolle and Zutphen, and between Arnhem and Tiel.
 Electrification of the Maastricht—Liège route in 1985 resulted in the removal of units from international service.
 In 1988, the units were removed from service in South Limburg, although they returned to service between Maastricht and Aachen in December 1988.
 The service was cut back to Heerlen—Aachen in May 1992, before finally being replaced in August 1998 by the new DM 90 stock.

-The final two DE-2 units in service, 180 and 186, were used by Oostnet and Syntus from 1998 and 2002, running between Almelo and Marienberg.
+The final two DE-2 units in service, 180 and 186, after withdrawal by NS, were used by Oostnet and Syntus from 1998 and 2002, running between Almelo and Marienberg.